kiba/Writings/fac/chp7_a_new_kingdom.md

 I noticed Qrow was very twitchy.

-We also named our kingdom, "Mecha".
+We also named our kingdom, "Mechron".

 **Day 173**